felipelouza/mm-repair/Readme.md

 Tool to encode a sequence of 32-bit integers using the *ANSfold-1* encoder from (https://github.com/mpetri/ans-large-alphabet)[ans-large-alphabet].
 Used by *materepair-h* to generate the `.ansf.1` files.

 ### others/csvmat2bin.py
 Tool to convert a matrix in csv format into binary int32/float32/float64 format (possibly removing some trailing or leading rows/columns).
 All matrix entries are represented so the outfile has size `rows*cols*sizeof(entry)`.
 Note that when using the int32 or float32 output formats some information will be lost if the input values are not of the right type.

-### others/stripcsvmat.py

-Tool to strip the initial or final columns and/or the initial rows from a csv matrix, producing a smaller csv matrix.
-Used to remove unwanted data when preparing the test dataset.

 ### others/mat2csrv.py